openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 may contain tags such as `@requires` and `@modules` that determine whether a test should be run on any particular system.

-### How do I run a single test method in a JUnit test?
+### How do I run a single test method or class in a JUnit test?

-Specify the test and method name on the command-line with the `?` syntax:
+Specify the test and method on the command-line with the `?` syntax:

-    path-to-test?method-name
+    path-to-test?class-name::method-name(param-type, ...param-type)

+The `class-name` and `param-type` elements must be binary class names, as returned by `Class::getName`.
+To run a method that has no parameters, the `param-type` elements can be omitted, like so:

+    path-to-test?class-name::method-name()

+To run a specific nested test class, annotated with the `@Nested` annotation, just the class name should be passed after the `?`:

+    path-to-test?class-name

 See [How do I specify which tests to run?](#how-do-i-specify-which-tests-to-run).